saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

-This repository contains codes for the paper entitled "A CNN-RNN Framework for Crop Yield Prediction".
+This repository contains codes for the paper entitled <a href="https://arxiv.org/abs/1911.09045" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a>.
 The paper was authored by Saeed Khaki, Lizhi Wang, and Sotirios Archontoulis.
 In this paper, we proposed a framework for crop yield prediction.